Undergraduate Degree in Electrical Engineering

 The Bachelor of Science in electrical engineering is built on fundamental concepts of circuits, electronics, devices, signal processing, controls, electromagnetics and power.
 Ample opportunity is available to explore these areas in more detail in upper-level electives, as well as during hands-on experience in labs and design teams.

-Undergraduate Student Handbook and Course Information
+EE Undergraduate Handbook and Course Info-2024

 University Catalog for B.S. in Electrical Engineering

-Electrical Engineering Course Frequency List (Updated 2023)
+Electrical Engineering Course Frequency List (Updated 2024)

 As an engineering freshman, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
 During the first two or three semesters on campus, you will take a set of courses that are required by all engineering departments.
 After successfully completing the freshman engineering requirements, you'll formally apply for admission to the electrical engineering department.
 Admission is nearly automatic if you've completed these requirements.